If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 There are two important notes about this though:

-First, we strive to only discharge people when they’re ready.
+First, we’ll work with you to prepare you for discharge.
 The clinical staff will help decide when it’s time to transition out of IOP – based on how you’re doing, your progress toward your goals, and your current needs.

 Second, you’ll still have our support as you leave the program.
-Your treatment team will help you transition to whatever care you need next.
+We’ll follow up with you approximately at two weeks and at two months after discharge.
+And your treatment team will help you transition to whatever care you need next.

 This often means connecting with an individual therapist or psychiatrist who will help you going forward.
 (We’ve built up a network of trusted clinicians.
 So if you’re not working with someone already, we can directly refer you to another provider in the area.)